hurchalla/factoring/README.md

 ![Alt text](images/epr.jpg?raw=true "Elliptic curve, and rho cycle")

-EPR is a high performance, easy to use factoring and primality checking C++ library (header-only) for any integer up to 128 bits in size.
+EPR is a high performance, easy to use factoring and primality checking C++ library (header-only, written in C++17) for any integer up to 128 bits in size.
 At the time of this writing, EPR provides the fastest factoring functions known for 64 bit integers (i.e. types int64_t and uint64_t).
 Note that for good performance you *must* ensure that the standard macro NDEBUG is defined when compiling - see [How to use the library](#how-to-use-the-library).

 The name EPR is an abbreviation of Ecm and Pollard-Rho, since those are the two main algorithms this library uses for factoring.
 It's also a play on [Einstein-Podolsky-Rosen](https://en.wikipedia.org/wiki/EPR_paradox) for fun ([for now](https://en.wikipedia.org/wiki/Shor%27s_algorithm)).